jurayev/process-monitor/README.md

 # System Monitor
-Alternative to [htop](https://github.com/hishamhm/htop) command-line application
+Alternative to [htop](https://github.com/hishamhm/htop) command-line application for Linux distributives

 ## ncurses
 [ncurses](https://www.gnu.org/software/ncurses/) is a library that facilitates text-based graphical output in the terminal.
 This project relies on ncurses for display output.